-Mustapha Kara-Ali is a Research Fellow in Science and Religion at Harvard University
+Mustapha Kara-Ali is a Postdoctoral Fellow in Science and Religion at Harvard University

 Mustapha has presented his research in papers at Harvard University, Oxford University, Notre Dame University, Melbourne University, Sydney University, the Lowy Institute for International Policy, and various other government and academic forums and conferences.
 Prior to his affiliation with Harvard University, Mustapha was associated with the American University of Beirut, the International Islamic University Malaysia (IIUM) and the University of New South Wales (UNSW).

 As part of his teaching and community engagement, Dr Kara-Ali runs a program that provides human and intellectual development.
 Prior to that he led a number of community initiatives in Australia and the Middle East.